wilson0x4d/X4DESO/X4D_Vendors/README.md

-# X4D **Vendor**
+# X4D **Vendors**

-X4D Vendor is LibStub-compatible Add-On that interacts with Vendors.
+A LibStub-compatible Add-on that interacts with Vendors and Fences, performing Laundering and Sales on your behald.

 ## Features